zaynhijazi/SacredBondClone/README.md

 # SacredBond Setup

+## First Step Nuget Packages Setup
-Before proceeding with the setup, make sure to install the required NuGet packages for each project in the solution.
+After cloning this repository, make sure to go to the SacredBond.App.sln.
+For the next steps, the aim is to install the required NuGet packages for each project in the solution.
 You should run the `dotnet restore` command in the respective directories of the projects to download the necessary packages defined in their `.csproj` files.

 1. **SacredBond.App**:
    - Navigate to the "SacredBond.App" directory in your terminal.